thefactremains/zeronsd-quickstart/README.md

 ## ZeroTier Systemd Manager

 ZeroTier Systemd Manager requires Go v1.16 or later.
-The instructions below will install a working Go environment, allowing a "go get".
+The instructions below will install a working Go environment, allowing a `go get`.

 We will be providing rpms and debs very soon.

 ```
 curl -O https://storage.googleapis.com/golang/go1.16.4.linux-amd64.tar.gz